the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 **Analysis:** This graph shows token generation across decode pods.
 Unlike prefill, token generation increases more gradually and remains sustained over time as responses are streamed.
 This reflects the sequential nature of token generation and confirms that decode operates independently from prefill.

-**Test Results:** The observed pattern — an initial prefill spike followed by sustained decode throughput — validates correct phase separation.
+**Test Results:** The observed pattern, an initial prefill spike followed by sustained decode throughput, validates correct phase separation.
 Prefill absorbs bursty prompt processing, while decode maintains steady token generation, demonstrating effective workload isolation under concurrent load.
 This establishes a baseline for evaluating cache efficiency and latency improvements in the next test.

 ---

-### TEST 2 — Evaluating KV Cache Efficiency and Latency
+### TEST 2 - Evaluating KV Cache Efficiency and Latency

 KV cache efficiency is the primary differentiator in disaggregated inference.
 The key indicator is the prefix cache hit rate per decode pod.
 High cache hit rates imply that semantically similar requests are routed to pods with existing KV cache state, avoiding redundant computation.